realmagicgreen/magicgreen11ty/src/content/articles/2018-08-26-biodegradable-indonesian-plastic.md

 ---
-name: Biodegradable Indonesian Plastic
+title: Biodegradable Indonesian Plastic
 subtitle: Avani’s cassava-based biodegradable bags and products are solutions to the worldwide plastic problem.
-description: "Every year, an estimated 1 trillion plastic bags are consumed worldwide.
-Avani cassava-based biodegradable bags are a solution to mitigate this horrible worldwide epidemic.
-Avani bags are bio-based, an ideal replacement to petroleum-based plastic bags.
-Compostable and biodegradable these bags can be recycled along with paper."
+description: "Every year an estimated 1 trillion plastic bags are consumed worldwide.
+Avani cassava-based biodegradable bags are a solution to mitigate this horrible problem."
+date: 2018-05-22
+published: true
 category: products
-tags: design environment-friendly eco-friendly Indonesia recycle sustainable-construction plastic plastic-alternatives social-responsibility
-image: /assets/p/posts/products/biodegradable-indonesian-plastic/biodegradable-indonesian-plastic.jpg
+tags: [article, design, environment-friendly, eco-friendly, Indonesia, recycle, sustainable-construction, plastic, plastic-alternatives, social-responsibility]
+cover_image: ./images/products/biodegradable-indonesian-plastic/biodegradable-indonesian-plastic.jpg
 show_in_home_slideshow: true # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: bio plastic # lowercase, max 12 digits, including spaces
 flag: # new or other...